-Drinking Water Source Assessment Information: An assessment of the surface water sources for IPUD was completed in 2022.
+Drinking Water Source Assessment Information: An assessment of the surface water sources for IPUD was completed in 2023.
 The Assessment (Watershed Sanitary Survey) determined that the sources were not vulnerable to contaminants.
 A copy of the Assessment is available in the District Offices at 12781 Sir Francis Drake Blvd, Unit #5, Inverness, CA 94937.

-Time and Place of Regularly Scheduled Board Meetings for Public Participation: Typically, 9:00 a.m.
-4th Wednesday of each month, Firehouse Meeting Room, 50 Inverness Way, Inverness, CA 94937
+Time and Place of Regularly Scheduled Board Meetings for Public Participation: Meetings are held at 4:00 PM on the third Tuesday of each month and the Firehouse Meeting Room, 50 Inverness Way, Inverness, CA 94937